 - Being in an uncomfortable circumstance with a peer

-- In high school, it’s common for girls to feel anxiety about what others are saying behind their back, gossip, rumors, etc.
+- It’s common for girls to feel anxiety about what others are saying behind their back, gossip, rumors, etc.

 - Comparing themself to others, in physical appearance, in performance